Attractive Older Women: Our Obsession With Aging Well

 Conversely, women often do not experience this same change and might even experience the opposite.
 While attraction is often largely due to physicality for men, women usually have a more robust set of traits that inspire attraction for someone and may feel that closeness, compatibility, and love are ways to increase attraction, regardless of someone's actual physical appearance.

-Youth and Its Appeal
+Youth And Its Appeal

-The World's Obsession with Aging Well
+The World's Obsession With Aging Well

-The standards placed on women can be overwhelming and can breed an unhealthy obsession with your appearance and tie to your worth.
+The standards placed on women can be overwhelming and can breed an unhealthy obsession with appearance and tie to worth.
 If you find that you fear aging or find your self-esteem consistently falling as the years on the calendar climb, it may be time to consult a mental health professional.
 While a therapist cannot remove all of the pressures society places on women to look a certain way and keep their youth intact as much as possible, a therapist can help you develop healthy coping mechanisms and a more forgiving, accepting mindset, which can help you find strength and confidence, no matter your age, the number on the tag inside of your clothes, or the number of wrinkles gracing your visage.

 While the beauty industry's message is clear (your worth is found in your attractiveness), there is far more to living, breathing, and being than being young and beautiful.
 Beauty comes in all shapes and sizes and varies from person to person and culture to culture, while youth and vitality are not mutually exclusive.
 Women of all ages can enjoy a life rich with health, vitality, and joy, whether 19 or 89.
+However, sometimes it takes a little help from a professional to help you realize that.
+Contact ReGain to get started.

 Frequently Asked Questions (FAQs)